salbrec/SIMPA/README.md

 ##### Writing output to ./ ... #####

-Reference bulk experiments have in average 32584 bins 32284 bins were imputed
+Reference bulk experiments have in average 32584 bins 32284 bins were imputed (not really, because of "simulate") Done!
-Done!

 ```

-Note, the optinal argument `--simulate` is used here for testnig purpose as it restticts SPARTA to train machine learning models for only 100 candidate bins randomly sampled.
+Note, the optinal argument `--simulate` is used here for testnig purpose as it restticts SPARTA to train machine learning models for only 100 candidate bins.
 To get the full result, remove it.

 ### Command line arguments